Your briefing on Friday - The New York Times - Up News Info

 • We are listening to "The Daily,quot;.
 Our last episode is about an electoral collapse in Georgia.

-• Here is our Mini Crossword, and a clue: Spanish for "some,quot; (four letters).
+• Here's today's Mini Crossword, and a hint: Read quickly (five letters).
 You can find all of our puzzles here.